 Milly with her one day old puppies

-At first she won't leave the puppies voluntarily; so she has to be carried outside to give her a chance to relieve herself, before rushing back in to check the puppies are OK.
+At first she won’t leave the puppies voluntarily, so she has to be carried outside to give the chance to relieve herself, before rushing back in to check the puppies are OK.

 Being summer puppies, they spent a lot of time outside; which made them easy to for their new owners to housetrain.